neurelo-public/neurelo-sdk-examples/README.md

-# Neurelo SDK Examples:
+# Neurelo SDK Examples

-## Introduction:
+## Introduction

-- This repository contains usage examples for Neurelo-SDKs generated for various languages.
+- This repository contains usage examples for Neurelo SDKs generated for various languages
-- To get started you can download SDK from project documentation page by click on download button.
+- You can download the SDKs from the API documentation pages in your projects

-### Examples:
+### Examples

 | SDK Language | Example framework           | Link                                                   |
 | ------------ | --------------------------- | ------------------------------------------------------ |